1914–15 Ottawa Senators season: League championship

 Montreal and Ottawa played a two-game total-goals series to determine the league championship and the O'Brien Cup.

-Stanley Cup Final
+Stanley Cup Finals

 As the 1914 Final was held in Toronto, all three games in this series were played at the arena of the PCHA's champion in Vancouver, British Columbia.
 The Millionaires swept the best-of-five series in three games.